yoratoni/huawei-router-sms-forwarding/README.md

 ## The .env file:
 All the parameters used by this program are stored inside a single .env file.

+**Note:** <br />
+As you see, the account username and password is needed to connect to the router, it is not a big deal because these can only be used by someone connected to your local network, but don't hesitate to check my code to be sure that I never send them anywhere.

 ```py
 # Your router IP address (generally 192.168.8.1)
 ROUTER_IP_ADDRESS=192.168.8.1